-But wheels with a height like that (76mm) tend to be harder than duro 80A.
-This wheel height/duro combination tells us that these wheels would work well both indoors and outdoors.
+But wheels with a height like that (76mm) tend to be harder than taller duro 80A ones.
+This height/duro combination suggests that these wheels would work well both indoors and outdoors.

 However, if the asphalt trails and pavements where you’re at are crappy, don’t let your kid skate on these guys.
-Instead, buy your kid taller wheels so they can easily navigate challenging terrains.
-At 80A, these wheels are grippy enough for stability.
+Instead, buy your kid taller wheels so they can easily navigate tough terrain.

 The closure doesn’t include traditional laces.
 Instead, it consists of a powerstrap that keeps the heel locked in snugly.
 A buckle and a BOA dial fit system are the other components.